 A Case for Franchise Clause in Insurance

 Ankur Jain is an exporter and uses the services of shipping company Chandan Shipping for his regular shipments.
 The usual size of shipment is approximately Rs.
 5.7 crores (CIF) for Ankur.

-The insurer, as explained by the advisor, this is done to reduce the burden of small claims being filed.
+The insurer, as explained by the advisor, is to reduce the burden of filing small claims.

-On a voyage to Europe, one of the ships was hijacked by the pirates near Nigerian cost, and it remained stranded for nearly six months.
-While most of the heavy shipment made it to a European port, Ankur’s consignment of clothes was completely gone.
+On a voyage to Europe, the pirates hijacked one of the ships near Nigerian cost.
+And it remained stranded for nearly six months.
+While most of the heavy shipment made it to a European port, Ankur’s consignment of clothes went completely.